-Why Reading Stands Out in Today's Digital Age?
+Why Reading Stand Out in Today's Digital Age?

 The Neurological Changes That Occur When We Read

-Reading changes your brain in good ways.
-It makes your brain work better.
-"Reading involves a complex network of brain regions, and regular reading can lead to increased connectivity between these regions," experts say.
+Reading changes your brain for the better.
+It makes your brain more efficient.
+"Reading involves a complex network of brain areas, and regular reading can lead to increased connectivity between these regions," experts say.

 Mental Health Benefits: Reading as Therapy